OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 #### Conversion and downstream analysis

 Conversion of the OpenMS-internal consensusXML format (which is an aggregation of quantified and possibly identified features across several MS-maps) to a table (in MSstats-conformant CSV format) is very easy.
 First, create a new KNIME workflow.
-Then, run the **MSstatsConverter** node with a consensusXML and the manually created (e.g. in Excel) experimental design as inputs (loaded via **File Importer** nodes).
+Then, run the `MSStatsConverter` node with a consensusXML and the manually created (e.g. in Excel) experimental design as inputs (loaded via `File Importer` nodes).
 The first input can be found in:

 {path}`ExampleData,iPRG2015,openmsLFQResults,iPRGlfq.consensusXML`